 A: From testing and experience, we know that such piston failures can only be caused by detonation or pre-ignition, which are directly related to the following factors and therefore, are beyond the manufacturer's control.

-- Lean carburetor settings.

-- Use of no-lead or low-lead gasoline or use of regular gasoline when premium is recommended.

-- Incorrect oil / gas mixture (too little or too much oil).

-- Poor quality, outboard or straight mineral oils.

-- Removal of intake silencer.
+- Incorrect oil/gas mixture (too little or too much oil). - Poor quality, outboard or straight mineral oils. - · Removal of intake silencer. - Hot spark plug(s) (improper heat range).

-- Retarded or advanced ignition timing.

-- Hot spark plug(s) (improper heat range).